YuvalO25/CommunicationLTD/README.md

 - Secure flows use HMAC(salt+password) and enforce policy/history.
 - Vulnerable flows use raw SQL, no hashing, and stored XSS on add-customer to showcase risks.

+## File-by-file overview

+See `docs/FILE_OVERVIEW.md` for a quick description of what each project file does so you can explain the demo structure during a presentation.